sgoodluck/sgoodluck.github.io/content/posts/blogging-with-emacs.md

 #### Doom Emacs {#doom-emacs}

 Yes, I know I'm such a heathen.
 Right now, I'm using [Doom Emacs](https://github.com/doomemacs/doomemacs).
-If you aren't familiar, Doom is an excellent, mostly pre-configured version of Emacs.
-It is similar to Spacemacs and other "beginner friendly" emacs configurations.
+If you aren't familiar, Doom is a pre-configured version of Emacs.
+It is similar to Spacemacs and other "beginner friendly" Emacs configurations and it uses VIM keybindings for all you Emacs curious vim users out there.

 If you're still exploring Emacs, it is a great config to consider.